-India has the largest number of wild Asian elephants in the whole world, estimated population of Indian elephant is 27,312 according to the 2017 census, about 55% of the species’ global population.
-They range in 32 Elephant Reserves spread over 10 elephant landscapes, covering about 65,270 sq km of forests in northeast, central, northwest and south India.
-But these reserves areas are not exclusive to Elephants, because Elephant Reserves include areas of human use and habitation unless the Elephant Reserve lie inside an already protected Reserve Forests or the Protected Area network, Elephant Reserves are not legally protected habitats exclusively in themselves.
+India has the largest number of wild Asian elephants in the whole world; the estimated population of Indian elephants is 27,312 according to the 2017 census, about 55% of the species’ global population.
+They range in 32 Elephant Reserves in India spread over ten elephant landscapes, covering about 65,270 sq km of forests in northeast, central, northwest and south India.
+But these reserves areas are not exclusive to Elephants because Elephant Reserves include areas of human use and habitation unless the Elephant Reserve lie inside an already protected Reserve Forest or the Protected Area network; Elephant Reserves in India are not legally protected habitats exclusively in themselves.

 Indian elephants spend the maximum part of their day in feeding and they are great wanderers.
 They also produce lots of dung along their path, this helps to disperse germinating seeds.
 Indian elephants feed mainly on grasses, along with large amounts of tree bark, roots, leaves and small stems.
 Cultivated crops such as bananas, rice and sugarcane are favoured foods of Indian elephants.
 Since they need to drink at least once a day, they wander along a path that is always closer to a source of freshwater.

 - Schedule I of the Indian Wildlife (Protection) Act, 1972

 - Appendix I of the Convention on International Trade in Endangered Species of Flora and Fauna (CITES)

 Elephants are keystone species.
 Asian and African Elephants are nearing extinction owing to illegal poaching for the high demand for ivory, tusks & other body parts; Now, there are roughly 28,000 elephants in India, with around 25 per cent of them in Karnataka.